baotranC/fullstackopen2022/part2/followingCourse/courseexample_e/README.md

 # Notes app# Part 2: Following course

 This application displays notes.
 The data is extracted and saved in the server.
+This application uses json-server to store all data in db.json file.
 A button has been added to each note so it can be used to toggle its importance.

 This section teaches the basics of adding styles to a React application.